adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 ## Use a facade instead!

-A facade (a form of wrapper) is a design pattern that creates a different interface for a feature.
-The goal of a facade is to abstract away some underlying interface so that you don't need to access it directly.
-All interaction goes through the facade, which allows you to manipulate the operation of the underlying functionality as necessary.

-Using a facade allows you to completely abstract away the differences, with the flexibility to provide a solution relevant to the context of your problem with an alternative better, simpler method signature.
-Inside the facade there is nothing to stop you using portions of the API, and feature testing various implementations and acting accordingly [0]; this might mean be bailing (not enhancing) or fixing.
+A facade, a form of wrapper, is a design pattern that normally provides a simplified interface to something more complex.
+Using a facade allows you to completely abstract away the differences, with the flexibility to provide a solution relevant to the context of your problem with an alternative better and simpler method signature.
+Inside the facade there is nothing to stop you using portions of the API, and feature testing various implementations and acting accordingly enhancing the experience or not [0].

 Cloning an object is a pertinent example for this article because `Object.create` is a useful API to solve this problem.
-If you just wanted to support modern browsers, browsers that provide `Object.create` then an implementation is as simple as follows:
+If you just wanted to support modern browsers (i.e ones that provide `Object.create`) then an implementation might be as follows:

 	// namespace
 	var lib = {};